firuzaisgandarli/holbertonschool-higher_level_programming/python-data_structures/README.md

 # Python Data Structures

 - 7-add_tuple.py: Adds two tuples element-wise.
 If a tuple has fewer than 2 elements, missing values are treated as 0.
 If a tuple has more than 2 elements, only the first two are used.
+# Python Data Structures

+- 8-multiple_returns.py: Returns a tuple with the length of a string and its first character (None if empty).